KostasValeckas/PyLongslit/docs/flat.rst

 Theoretically, the flat-field calibration procedure requires exposing the detector with completely uniform light throughout the detector.
 Since every pixel receives the same amount of light, any differences in registered counts between pixels can be used to evaluate the difference in pixel-to-pixel sensitivity.
 This kind of exposure of uniform light is called a flat-field.
-In practise, the procedure for flat-fielding the detector while performing spectroscopy is more complicated.
+In practice, the procedure for flat-fielding the detector while performing spectroscopy is more complicated.
-From personal experience, the flat-fielding procedure is the most contraversial step in spectroscopic data reduction, as the idealogical assummption of uniform illumination is practically impossible to achieve.
+From personal experience, the flat-fielding procedure is the most controversial step in spectroscopic data reduction, as the ideological assumption of uniform illumination is practically impossible to achieve.

 -----------------------